 I recently read an article about Australian scientists discovering another Cambodian town (Mahendraparvata) in the Siem Reap area, dating back to even further than Angkor.
-The article made me reread the story of Angkor Wat, so I figured – as out of the blue as it is – it would be a great opportunity to introduce Siem Reap and the ancient city – the way I saw it.
+The article made me reread the story of Angkor Wat so I figured – as out of the blue as it is – it would be a great opportunity to introduce it and Siem Reap – the way I saw it.

 First of all, a bit of history.
 Angkor was the capital city of the Khmer Empire (modern-day Cambodia) back in the 9th century.
 The word ‘wat’ means temple (just like in the Thai language).
 Angkor Wat, this enormous originally Hindu temple complex was bulit a bit later, in the early 12th century.
 The Khmer Empire back than was ruling a great part of South East Asia, including Central Thailand, Southern Vietnam and part of Laos.